Solidarasia Guide

-In a “classic” organized tour, the guide explain everything, alone.
+In an organized tour, the guide explain everything, alone.

 Solidarasia guides offer something different.
 They become translators of the locals.
 They allow the travelers to enter in the life of the population, during the visits and experiences of the country daily life.